DanielePassabi/Uni_AML2021_QueryImagesCompetition/README.md

 #### Solution 3: ResNet50

 First of all, a pretrained ResNet50 model is created.
-Then, we give pass to the model the gallery images, so that it can extract the features of all the images.
+Then, we pass the gallery images to the model so that it can extract the features of all of them.
 Secondly, a K-nearest neighbour model is used to find the 10 closest images to the query set.
 This search is conducted through `queryImageAll()`, which:

 1. Imports all query images;
 2. Preprocess them and makes the ResNet model predict them;